Travel.State.Gov > Intercountry Adoption > Country Information > Sweden Intercountry Adoption Information

 Sweden is not generally considered a country of origin in intercountry adoption.
 There are few children eligible for adoption in Sweden.
 There is no national adoption waiting list system in Sweden; each municipality is individually responsible for finding homes for any child residing in its respective area.
 Most intercountry adoptions in Sweden are by legal residents of Sweden who adopt in third countries.

 While legally possible, intercountry adoption of a Swedish orphan by foreigners is unlikely.
 A child residing in Sweden could be adopted to another country ONLY in the case that the foreign prospective adoptive parents were either relatives or other persons with pre-existing ties to the child.
 In either case, the relevant municipality would identify the child eligible for adoption before the prospective adoptive parents would initiate adoption proceedings in the receiving country.

 No Swedish orphans have received U.S. immigrant visas in the past five fiscal years.
 The information provided is intended primarily to assist in rare adoption cases from Sweden in which a Swedish child is adopted by relatives in the United States or by person(s) in the United States with other strong ties to the child, as well as adoptions from third countries by Americans living in Sweden.

-To bring an adopted child to the United States from Sweden, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS), determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Sweden, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.

 In addition to the U.S. requirements, Sweden requires prospective adoptive parents to meet the following Swedish requirements in order to adopt a child: